 - 4. Altitude (latitude) adjustments: Loosen the altitude locking knobs.
 Move the polar axis up or down with the large altitude adjustment knob located in the front of the polar axis assembly.
 The tommy bar can be positioned in any of the threaded holes located in the altitude adjustment knob.
 Use this bar to help you turn the knob.
 We have found that using the turnbuckle on the north leg of our pier also can make fine altitude adjustments, if used.
-One turn of the altitude knob is approximately 0.5 degrees (30 arc minutes). - 5.
+One turn of the altitude knob is approximately 0.5 degrees (30 arcminutes) There are 30 dimples on the altitude knob giving approximately ~ 1' per dimple. - 5.
 Continue your azimuth and altitude adjustments until you can sight Polaris in the polar alignment sight hole.
 At this point, you have achieved a rough polar alignment, which may be sufficient for casual visual observations, if you are not planning to slew to target objects with the keypad.
 When the R.A. motor is engaged (the power is plugged in), it will compensate for the rotation of the earth and keep the target object within the eyepiece field of view.
 Your target object will slowly drift since polar alignment at this stage is only approximate.
 However, you can make corrections with the N-S-E-W buttons of your keypad controller. - 6.
 Tighten the altitude locking knobs by hand. - If you are using the Standard Pier Adapter or the Hi-Lo Latitude Wedge, tighten the pier knobs firmly by hand.
 On the Precision-Adjust Rotating Pier Adapter, the knobs will already be tight.